The History Behind Halloween

 Do We Know Where the Tradition of Pumpkins Being Carved into Jack-O’-Lanterns Came From?

-Ireland appears to be the source for the now common Halloween exercise of carving jack-o’-lanterns.
+Ireland appears to be the source for the now-common Halloween exercise of carving jack-o’-lanterns.
 There is an old folktale about a man called Stingy Jack who had some dealings with the Devil.
-Jack tricked the Devil into giving him a coin which he put in his pocket next to a silver cross.
+Jack tricks the Devil into giving him a coin, which he puts in his pocket next to a silver cross.

-From my reading, I found historical references that indicate during the Middle Ages people would often dress up on Halloween to look like demons and ghosts.
-They would travel around the area performing special skits and do tricks for people who would watch their antics.
-As payment for their tricks, they would receive food and drinks, so the term, trick-or-treat.
+From my reading, I found historical references that indicate that during the Middle Ages, people often dressed up on Halloween to look like demons and ghosts.
+They would travel around the area performing special skits and doing tricks for people who would watch their antics.
+As payment for their tricks, they would receive food and drinks, so the term trick-or-treat.

-Thank goodness Halloween has evolved to be a fun day with various activities that bring us joy, memories, and lots of candy and other “treats.”
+Thank goodness Halloween has become a fun day with various activities that bring us joy, memories, and lots of candy and other “treats.”
 Who doesn’t look forward to an evening where adults and kids can dress up, visit friends and neighbors, and hopefully enjoy safe activities full of spooks that’ll likely leave us with a smile on our faces?

 Some Fun Halloween Facts and Figures